wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 }
 ```

 After Bootstrap, here is the finished `index.html` file.
-See if you can spot where the new Bootstrap classes are.
+Can you spot where the new Bootstrap classes are?

 ```html
 <!DOCTYPE html>